AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Experiments

 \textbf{Module Configurations and Optimization.} In the Evidence-Enhanced Fusion Projector (MGE-EFP), the high-frequency excitation is driven by a differentiable Laplacian operator.
 The Relation-Aware Graph Network (R-AUGNN) is deliberately constrained to $L=2$ graph convolutional layers to capture multi-hop AU interactions while preventing the over-smoothing of node features.
 During the training phase, the Counterfactual Consistency Regularization (CCR) is activated with empirically determined balancing coefficients $\lambda_{ccr}=0.1$.

 The entire framework is optimized using the AdamW optimizer with a weight decay of 1e-4.
-We apply a differential learning rate strategy to stabilize the cross-modal alignment: 2e-4 for the visual and graph neural modules, and a more conservative 1e-4 for the LLM LoRA parameters.
-To ensure stable gradient estimation across the highly noisy and imbalanced micro-expression samples, we employ a large batch size of 256.
-Given the complexity of aligning multi-granular visual features and topological structures with the LLM's semantic space, the model requires an extended training schedule to reach optimal convergence.
-Consequently, the framework achieves its best performance after being trained for 350 epochs.
-All experiments are accelerated using a single NVIDIA H100 Tensor Core GPU, which provides the necessary memory bandwidth and computational efficiency for the LLM-driven deduction process.
+We apply a differential learning rate strategy to stabilize cross-modal alignment: 2e-4 for the visual and graph neural modules, and a more conservative 1e-4 for the LLM LoRA parameters.
+To obtain stable gradient estimates for noisy and imbalanced micro-expression samples, we use a batch size of 256.
+Given the complexity of aligning multi-granular visual features and topological structures with the LLM's semantic space, the model requires an extended training schedule for convergence.
+The framework achieves its best observed performance after 350 training epochs.
+All experiments are accelerated using a single NVIDIA H100 Tensor Core GPU, which provides the necessary memory bandwidth and computational efficiency for LLM-based inference.

+We further report a controlled computational profile in Table~\ref{tab:cost_profile}.
+AULLM++ is not designed to be the most lightweight micro-expression AU detector; its total model footprint is dominated by the frozen 1.5B LLM backbone.
+However, only LoRA adapters and task-specific visual, graph, projection, and classification modules are optimized, resulting in about 34.9M trainable parameters.
+The parameter-matched Transformer baseline has a similar number of trainable parameters but removes the pre-trained LLM entirely.
+Therefore, the ablation in Table~\ref{tab:ablation_big} controls for trainable model capacity, while Table~\ref{tab:cost_profile} makes the accuracy--robustness--cost trade-off explicit.
+CCR is applied only during training and introduces no additional inference-time computation.